#Innsider’s guide to Vancouver

 A place to stay

 Our Park Inn & Suites by Radisson, Vancouver, BC is set against the breath-taking Coast Mountain range and False Creek.
-It is also positioned close to local transportation and is within walking distance of Granville Island.
+It is also positioned close to local transportation and is within walking distance of Granville Island, as well as many shops and restaurants.